How to Cook Steak From Rare to Well-Done Effortlessly

-During my time as a cook I spent a lot of time behind the grill cooking steaks and chicken breasts by the dozens.
-Cooking hundreds of steaks per week has trained me to know exactly how to cook the perfect steak no matter the thickness, temperature or cut to any temperature (As steak done-ness is often referred to).
+During my time as a chef, I spent a lot of time behind the grill cooking steaks and chicken breasts by the dozens.
+Cooking hundreds of steaks per week has trained me to know exactly how to cook the perfect steak no matter the thickness, or cut to any temperature (As steak done-ness is often referred to).
 This guide is going to tell you how to master the grill and impress your guests!
 This guide will teach you how to grill any steak, any thickness to any temperature.

-Don’t even bother with those complicated graphs and charts that plot the thickness relative to the heat time you by the minute.
-Not only are they focusing on the wrong measurements, but they set you up to believe that cooking anything, not just a steak, can be broken down into such simple reductions.
-The fact of the matter the time it takes to grill the perfect steak depends entirely on your ability to gauge the signs the steak gives to you as it cooks.
+Don’t bother with complicated graphs and charts that plot the thickness relative to the heat and times you by the second.
+Not only are they focusing on the wrong aspects, but they set you up to believe that cooking anything, not just a steak, can be broken down into oversimplified reductions.
+The fact of the matter is the time it takes to grill the perfect steak depends entirely on your ability to gauge the signs the steak gives to you as it cooks.

 How long to cook a steak depends on three major factors: Time, Sight, Touch.
 A steak’s temperature cannot be determined without utilizing all three factors together to paint the proper picture.

-The Hot Spot
+The Grill Hot Spot

 No Two Steaks Are Alike

 Steaks can come in a variety of cuts and thicknesses.
 This can change how you long to cook your steak on the grill, in the oven, or in the cast iron pan.
 Many people tend to get comfortable with a certain type of steak, such as grocery store varieties, that they are unfamiliar with more exotic cuts.
 Have a game plan for the thickness of your steak